juliangut/slim-doctrine/README.md

 * Minimum doctrine/mongodb-odm is now 2.3
 * Configuration names have changed to camelCase
 * `loadSettings` method has been renamed to `registerManagers`
-* Annotation mapping is deprecated, migrate to Attribute mapping
+* Annotation mapping has been removed

 ## Contributing